Mary Gibson Hundley: Personal life

 Hundley was also a participant in a number of women's organizations, and was a member in the Alpha Kappa Alpha sorority, The Links, the Women's Auxiliary of the Freedmen's Hospital (now Howard University Hospital), the Radcliffe Club of Washington, and the American Association of University Women.

-She also volunteered with a variety of institutions, offering herself as an escort and interpreter for foreign visitors via a number of organizations in Washington D.C. and a tour leader for the National Education Association.
+She also volunteered with a variety of institutions, offering herself as an escort and interpreter for foreign visitors via a number of organizations in Washington, D.C., and a tour leader for the National Education Association.
 In 1978, Hundley was honored by Radcliffe College at its Centennial Awards ceremony with the Alumnae Recognition Award for her career as an educator and courageous citizen.

 Death and legacy

-Mary Gibson Hundley died in 1986.
+Hundley died in 1986.
 Her papers were given to the Schlesinger Library in Cambridge, Massachusetts by her heir, Orlando Hobbs, that same year.